danielathome19/AP-Computer-Science/Notes/Unit_08.md

 ## Matrix Operations
 Below is a library of matrix methods based on operations found in calculus and linear algebra, which are extremely useful for statistics, machine learning, and deep learning algorithms.
+Like with vector operations, while these are not on the AP exam , they can be very helpful for understanding the purpose of arrays in various contexts (i.e., physics, image processing, quantum computing, artificial intelligence, etc.) especially coming from a mathematical background.
 ```java
 /* Matrix Library by Daniel Szelogowski, 2022 */
 public class MatrixLib {